ken-okabe/flakes-git-template/README.md

 If the build succeeds, the changes are applied immediately.
 If it fails, your system remains untouched.

-3. Persist Changes to GitHub
+3. Persist Changes to `flakes-git`

-Once you are happy with a successful change, sync it from your working directory (~/flakes) to your Git directory (~/flakes-git).
+Once you are happy with a successful change, sync it from your working directory (`~/flakes`) to your Git directory (`~/flakes-git`).
 This is done with a safe, targeted one-liner command.

 ```sh
 # Sync changes with the safe, targeted one-liner command